TrueNorthRobotics/First-NorthOS-Terminal/README.md

 # First-NorthOS-Terminal
-A code for a functional simulated terminal written in python
+A code for a functional simulated terminal written in python. this is still a WIP and is NOT complete, it is also simulated so it does nothing to your system or OS, its just a tech demo for public input.